-The faculty of a college, school, or department shall consist of its professors, associate professors, assistant professors, full-time instructors, and full-time lecturers.
-Voting rights within a college, school, or department shall be based upon the same standards as for the university faculty, unless otherwise provided within an academic unit.
+The faculty of a college, school, or department shall consist of its full time faculty.
+Voting rights within a college, school, or department shall be based upon the same standards as for the university faculty, unless otherwise established by existing or future bylaws and/or policies of the academic unit, except that only tenured faculty can vote on matters concerning tenure and promotion guidelines and advancement of tenure-track faculty.

-The unit may extend the right to vote on matters within the unit to instructors, lecturers, clinical faculty, and research faculty who are not degree candidates in the units of their appointments.
-Such persons shall not be defined as faculty members for purposes of determining faculty representation for the Faculty Senate.
-The power to extend the voting right shall be reserved to that segment of the unit faculty that holds voting privileges within the university faculty.
 Colleges, schools, and departments shall hold regularly scheduled meetings.
-The dean or chair of the college, school, or department faculty whenever requested to do so by five members or one-fourth of the membership of its faculty, whichever is smaller.
+The dean or chair of the college, school, or department shall call a meeting of the college, school, or department faculty whenever requested to do so by five members or one-fourth of the membership of its faculty, whichever is smaller.
 A meeting of a college, school, or department faculty also may be called by the president of the university, by its dean, or by its chair.
 A majority of a college, school, or department faculty shall constitute a quorum for the transaction of business, unless otherwise provided within an academic unit.